-In the past I’ve resorted to high calorie shakes, 5+ meals a day and even instant mash to up my daily calories as it’s difficult to eat the required calories to bulk when you seemingly burn off the calories as quickly as you consume them!
+In the past, I’ve resorted to high-calorie shakes, 5+ meals a day, and even instant mash to up my daily calories.
+It’s difficult to eat the required calories to bulk when you seemingly burn off the calories as quickly as you consume them!

 Minimizing fat gain whilst still building muscle should be the goal for everyone, lower body fat is ideal for far too many reasons to list however staying between 10%-15% body fat is optimal for building muscle and should therefore be the goal of a lean bulk.

 As an ectomorph, this will of course be a struggle, and therefore there are some general rules you should follow for a successful ectomorph lean bulking plan.

 When training for strength, aesthetics, or general fitness the focus should always be on progressive overload.
 This is one of the cornerstones of building muscle and developing a well-rounded physique.

 A lean bulk is an ideal time in a training cycle to get a logbook started and make sure you are progressing on key lifts each and every workout.

 With the surplus of calories that you will be consuming you will feel stronger and have more energy as a result and should focus on pushing the key compound movement numbers up every single session.